Medicare Resources

-Medicare Resources (Chinese: 香港醫療關懷) is a Hong Kong-based non-government organisation which is dedicated to serve the needy in China.
-The organisation was registered in Hong Kong in March 1997, and formally established in July 1997.
+Medicare Resources (Chinese: 香港醫療關懷) is a Hong Kong–based non-government organisation that provides medical and social services to people in need in China..
+The organisation was registered in March 1997 and formally established in July 1997.
 It set up the Loving Heart Clinic (愛心診所) in Wuhan (武漢) as a base.
-Over the years, it has taken the initiative to provide medical and social services for the poor people in China in a human-based approach and at the same time promote Christianity.
+The organisation focuses on aiding underprivileged communities and incorporates Christian values in its work.

 Overview

 Acknowledging the insufficient medical and social welfare system in China, especially in villages, Medicare Resources Ltd allocates the donation it receives mostly from US, Canada and Hong Kong, to help a wide range of targets.
 Its services range from supporting individuals such as injured patients who cannot afford high medical expenses, or sponsoring outstanding students who are financially incapable in receiving university education, to subsidising institutions such as primary and secondary schools where there are serious inadequacy of toilets and sleeping area.

 To ensure independence from both the church and the PRC government, Medicare Resources Ltd takes on a position as a non-government organisation which is closely connected, but not directly subordinated to the church.
 Mutual trust is often a key for the three parties to co-operate in the actual operation of charity work.